Cross-Domain Evaluation of a Deep Learning-Based Type Inference System: Conclusion

 \section{Conclusion}

 We perform the first study of cross-domain generalizability in the field of type inference.
-We enable this by our publicly available CrossDomainTypes4Py dataset, which consists of two subsets from the two domains web and scientific calculation with in total over 1,000,000 type annotations. \\
+We enable this by our publicly available CrossDomainTypes4Py dataset, which consists of two subsets from the domains web and scientific calculation.
+It contains in total over 1,000,000 type annotations mined on the platforms GitHub and Libraries.

-We gain new insights by conducting extensive cross-domain experiments in various setups.
-For instance, we observe that the system performs significantly worse when evaluating on another than the training domain.
-This is due to the differences between the domains and datasets.
-We discover that they do not share the same data types and also that the features differ between the domains, which lowers the accuracy of the system.
-In our investigations, we also showed that a large number of out-of-vocabulary words and the domain-specific visible type hints have no significant impact on the results of the system.
-Moreover, due to the long-tailed distribution of the dataset, there are many rare data types that the system can only predict with low accuracy.\\
+We gain new insights by conducting extensive experiments in various setups.
+For instance, we observe that the Type4Py system performs significantly worse when doing cross-domain prediction compared to an evaluation on the training domain.
+Furthermore, we discover a shift between the datasets.
+In this context, we analyze the differences in the distribution of the data types and the features, which lowers the accuracy of the system results.
+We apply fine-tuning to mitigate the impact of the dataset shifts.
+In our investigations, we also show that a large number of out-of-vocabulary words have no substantial impact on the results of the system.
+Moreover, due to the unbalanced and long-tailed distribution of the dataset, there are many rare data types that the system can only predict with low accuracy.

 Based on our findings, we encourage the user of the type inference method to consider the practical environment in which the system is to be deployed.
 We recommend collecting labeled data of this domain and using it for fine-tuning the system.